 WWV: All Time, All of the Time

-WWV, the Nations’s Timer-keeper, celebrates its 100th Anniversary of receiving its call letters on October 1st 2019.
+[September 2019] WWV, the Nation’s Timer-keeper, celebrates its 100th Anniversary of receiving its call letters on October 1st 2019.

 It is still out there.
 All you need is a radio capable of receiving 2.5, 5, 10, 15, and 20 MHz.
 One of these frequencies is available virtually anytime, anywhere in the country.